 Expansive clay soils are common in North Texas.
 They swell when wet and shrink when dry.
 This can cause your home’s foundation to crack, leading to uneven floors and sticking doors or windows.
 In places like Eagle Ford, “black gumbo” soil can shrink or swell up to seven inches, causing big foundation problems if not fixed.

-To stop foundation damage from expansive clays, keep the soil around your foundation moist.
+Keep the soil around your foundation moist to prevent foundation damage due to expansive clays.
 Use proper drainage, water during dry spells, and add soil amendments for better stability.
-Checking your foundation often can spot problems early, helping you fix them before they get worse.
+Check your foundation often to spot problems early and fix them before they get worse.

 Soil Erosion and Its Impact on Foundation Stability